EpocDotFr/codecrafters-sqlite-python/README.md

 Source code of my solution to the CodeCrafters' "[Build your own SQLite](https://codecrafters.io/challenges/sqlite)" challenge.

 I've put myself a personal challenge: do not use any third-party packages (only use built-in Python features).
+Of course, I did not use Python's `sqlite3` neither.